piusmwilson/writing/clgcby3ia000509jvd66m18se.md

 # **What SQA Engineers do.**

+When software problems and their causes are identified, SQAs are often tasked with the design, development, and execution of software test plans, scripts, and testing programs among other things:—

 * SQA Engineers participate in product design reviews to provide input on functional requirements, product designs, schedules, or potential problems as well as conduct software compatibility tests with programs, hardware, operating systems, or network environments.

-* When software problems and their causes are identified, SQAs are often tasked with the design, developing, and executing of software test plans, scripts, and testing programs that address areas such as database impacts, software scenarios, regression testing, negative testing, error or bug retests, or usability.

 * SQA Engineers occasionally plan test schedules or strategies in accordance with project scope or delivery dates and test system modifications to prepare for implementation or even install, maintain, or configure software production, training & UAT environments to allow testing of software performance and acceptance.